 My introduction to virtual reality (VR) happened during my first viewing of “The Matrix.”
 While the credits rolled, I eagerly pondered the idea of entering another world.

 The 1999 dystopian sci-fi film turned out to be somewhat prophetic.
 The virtual reality software industry is still growing and thankfully, is not as bleak.
 We’re witnessing an exciting time for VR, and it continues to evolve and become more approachable for the typical consumer.
 But even after dabbling with VR gaming here and there, I still marvel at the technology.
+The history of virtual reality proves how far it's come in such a short time.

 While VR gaming is experiencing the majority of the growth, outlets such as social media platforms, sports teams and tourism industries are starting to embrace virtual reality.
 For example, VR helps athletes during football practice at Stanford University and has transformed the way players and coaches handle training.
 Not only does VR offer a safer method for practice, but it also measures the movements of the player for a more immersive and insightful training session.